-Any university degree can have a variety of contact hours, compulsory seminars or workshops, as well as essay and exam deadlines, and additional reading tasks required for law.
+Any university degree can have a variety of contact hours, compulsory seminars for each of your LLB modules or workshops, as well as essay and exam deadlines, and additional reading tasks required for law.
 If you don’t keep on track of the work you need to complete, it’s simple: you won’t complete it in time.

 There are lots of stressful aspects of higher education, but you can make the whole thing easier on yourself if you just keep track of what you need to do and when.